-The objectives of the BY-COVID baseline use case (studying vaccine effectiveness) are covered by the existing deliberation of the Information Security Committee of the LINK-VACC project.
+The objectives of the BY-COVID baseline use case (studying vaccine effectiveness) are covered by the existing deliberation of the Information Security Committee Social Security and Health (ISC-SSH) of the LINK-VACC project.
 Only researchers at Sciensano involved in the LINK-VACC project have access to the linked pseudonymized data.
+The linked pseudonymised data will only include variables needed to answer the proposed research question in the BY-COVID baseline use case (as specified in the BY-COVID -WP5 - Baseline Use Case: COVID-19 vaccine effectiveness assessment -Common Data Model Specification), i.e. data minimization principle.

-Only fully aggregated results (obtained after deploying the analysis pipeline) will be exported from the secure processing environment.
-As such, the BY-COVID baseline use case, with only anonymous data exports, does not require a deliberation from the Information Security Committee Social Security and Health.
+Only fully aggregated non-sensitive results (obtained after deploying the analysis pipeline) will be exported from the secure processing environment (SPE).
+As such, the BY-COVID baseline use case, with only anonymous data exports, does not require a deliberation from the Information Security Committee Social Security and Health (ISC-SSH).